 How can I become a teacher?

 Generally, we invite artists (who love to teach) who seem to be a good fit for the programs.
-If you would like to submit some class ideas, that's always welcome, but the best time to send them in is August for the following year's programs.
+If you are interested, please send a letter of interest and a URL to Forrest.

 Is this just for women?

-No. Don't let the photos fool you.
-Although it is true that, to date, the majority of people who attend SAW are female, we have had men at every session and their numbers are growing.
-To be clear, SAW is open to all.
+No. Don’t let the photos fool you.
+Although it is true that, to date, the majority of people who attend Squam are female, we have had men at every session and their numbers are growing.
+To be clear, Squam is open to all.